Aging in Place Home Modifications

 Although they’re often the family gathering place, kitchens pose a number of challenges or even hazards for seniors.
 Any thorough aging in place remodeling should definitely include the kitchen.

-Much of modifying kitchens for AIP means making things easily accessible: raising the dishwasher, lowering the microwave from above the range to inside a cabinet, installing an adjustable height sink and pull-out shelves and cutting board.
+Much of modifying kitchens for AIP means making things easily accessible: raising the dishwasher or installing an adjustable height sink and pull-out shelves and cutting board.
 Multi-level countertops (with rounded corners) can be put in to accommodate both those who prefer to stand while preparing food and those who need to sit.

 Moving appliances may not be enough; you may need to simply replace them.
 For example, if the cooktop’s controls are located on the top, buy one with controls on the front.
 A single-lever, anti-scald faucet delivers an obvious form of protection from injury.
-Side-by-side refrigerators offer the best accessibility and should have long handles, slide-out shelves, and ample lighting inside and out.
+Side-by-side refrigerators offer the best accessibility and should have long handles and slide-out shelves.
 A side-opening oven is also safer than one with a swing door, avoiding the need to lift heavy trays of food over the door.